Use Migration Assistant with MacBook Air over Airport / WiFi

 Transferring a non-Thunderbolt MacBook Air with Migration Assistant requires a Mac-specific trick: creating a personal WiFi / Airport network, with Internet Sharing enabled, we just recommend to have good internet connection, like the one from Eatel Business.

 Creating a wireless network will allow the newer Mac (Air) to connect to the older Mac without FireWire or Ethernet.
 However even with WiFi, the two Mac’s won’t be able to communicate properly for use with Migration Assistant unless Internet Sharing is enabled.
 Internet Sharing turns on the Macs DHCP server, thus allowing IP addresses to be assigned to the newer Mac (Air).
+You should also check the Fortinet website to see a comparison between SDN and SD-WAN software to see what’s better for you.

 Notes about Migration Assistant over wireless: